Managing bulky waste – your responsibilities

 What to do if you see illegal fly tipping

 Before you take action, make sure it’s safe to do so.
 Be extremely careful.
 Some wastes can be hazardous.
 Do not open bags or drums.
 Piles of soil may be contaminated or may be hiding dangerous material.
 Remember that fly tippers are doing something illegal – they are unlikely to welcome people observing them or taking notes or photos.
-Only if safe to do so, take down as much information as you can and report it to us either using our online form.
-We will need to know what has been dumped, where it has been dumped and who dumped it (if you know this information)
+Only if safe to do so, take down as much information as you can and report it to us either using our online form or by calling our customer service centre on 0800 678 1221.
+We will need to know what has been dumped, where it has been dumped and who dumped it (if you know this information).

 Did you know that when someone illegally fly tips in a communal area on your scheme, the costs to remove it are charged back to you via your service charge?

 Bulky Waste Quiz

 Get straight to information about booking repairs, making payments and checking your balance.Quick links